 You would expect that to tighten this rotation to port even more, you would pull the running (starboard) motor into reverse.

-- On a Twin Sterndrive or a Twin Outboard, turning the wheel hard over the other way, then reverse will help.
+- On a Twin Sterndrive or a Twin Outboard, turning the wheel hard over the other way, then, and only then, reverse will help pull the stern around further.

-- On a Twin Inboard, when you pull your starboard (outside engine) into reverse, the back end stops swinging and actually reverses against the swing—back on the track just travelled.
-So, no reverse or very short reverse.
+- On a Twin Inboard, when you pull your starboard (outside engine) into reverse, the back end stops swinging and actually reverses against the swing—back on the track just traveled.
+So, use no reverse or very short reverse, so as to not kill the swing or rotation you had going from forward gear.

 The second exercise is to turn against your running motor.
 Using the same motor as in the previous exercise, our starboard engine is running and we are going to turn hard over to starboard.